MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-update-nc-server-certificate.md

 ## Before you start

- To authenticate communication between the VMM server and the network controller, make sure you create a new SSL certificate with REST name.
+ Make sure you create a new SSL certificate with existing network controller's REST name.
 [Learn more](sdn-controller.md#set-up-the-security-certificates).

 ## Update the server certificate